Home

 Petrolatum is obtained from petroleum.
 This is considered a moderate hazard ingredient, because the manufacturing by products from petroleum production are often contaminated with cancer causing ingredients such as PAHS.
 That is NOT good for sensitive skin!
 In addition these ingredients also linger in body tissues for years after you use them, and have been found as contaminants in the environment and in wildlife.

-Why I Couldn't Find Many SAFE
+Why I Couldn't Find SAFE

 Hypoallergenic Skin Care Products